gilbertbigras/Qupath-usage-for-KI67-assessment/README.md

 -Creating a project with a new empty directory and adding cases (whole slide images) (3:06)

--Inspecting color spaces with Brignest/Contrast function (4:45)
+*Inspecting color spaces with Brignest/Contrast function (4:45)

--Calibrating the vectors of Hematoxylin and Dab (5:42)
++Calibrating the vectors of Hematoxylin and Dab (5:42)

 -Tissue annotation (7:11)